rajdahare/Tax-Calculator/README.md

 Deductions: You can enter any tax deductions you're eligible for.
 This reduces the amount of income you're taxed on.
 Submit: After filling in the details, you hit the submit button.

-# What you get

-The calculator crunches the numbers and shows you how much money you'll have left after taxes.
-It considers everything you've entered to give you an accurate estimate.

 ## References & Requirements